 2. Support for multiple file types

-A versatile file management software must accommodate various file types to meet diverse business needs.
+A versatile file management software must accommodate a wide range of file types to meet diverse business needs and support a robust document management strategy across teams.
 Supporting multiple formats reduces the need for multiple systems, streamlining workflows and improving efficiency by centralizing all files in one place.

 3. Ease of use